squarism/squarism.github.io/_posts/2011-04-01-how-to-write-a-ruby-rails-3-rest-api.markdown

 This program is just like curl except we're able to programmatically be more precise with what we're querying and deleting.
 However, you'll notice that the XML document is hardcoded in the program.
 So it's not infinitely flexible.
 If you're nodes are not named employees then this isn't going to work so well.
 But this is just an example.

 Now we'll create a program to use api.rb.
 You'll need nokogiri.
-So add this to your `Gemfile` (anywhere):
+So add this to your `Gemfile` at the end.

 {% highlight ruby %}
 gem 'nokogiri'